-Name of Child/Student Date of Birth// Today's Date// Address of Child/Student Town Medication Name/Generic Name of Drug Controlled Drug?
-YES NO Condition for which drug is being administered: Specific Instructions for Medication Administration DosageM lethod/Route Time of Administration If PRN, frequency Medication shall be administered: Start Date: / End Date:/ Relevant Side Effects of Medication None Expected Explain any allergies, reaction to/negative interaction wit h food or drugs Plan of Management for Side Effects Prescriber's Name/Title Phone Number () Prescriber's Address Town Prescriber's Signature Date/ School Nurse Signature (if applicable) exchange of information between the prescriber and the so this medication.
-I understand that I must supply the schoo inistered by school, child care and youth camp personnel and I give permission for the chool nurse, child care nurse or camp nurse necessary to ensure the safe administration of with no more than a three (3) month supply of medication (school only.)
-In the exception of emergency medications to my child/student without adverse effects.
-(Formula 1) Parent/Guardian Signature Relationship Date/ Parent /Guardian's Address TownState Home Phone # () Work Phone # ()Cell Phone # () SELF ADMINISTRATION N OF MEDICATION AUTHORIZATION/APPROVAL applicable) in accordance with board policy.
-In a school, the prescriber and parent/guardian and must be approved by the school nurse (i, inhalers for asthma and cartridge injectors for medically-diagnosed allergies, ritten authorization of an authorized prescriber and written authorization from a Prescriber's authorization for self-administration: Parant/Cuardian authorization for a 15 a desire to 12 a · Parent/Guardian authorization for self-administration: Signature Date School nurse, if applicable, approval for self-administration on: YES NO Signature Date Today's DatePrinted Name of Individual R Receiving Written Authorization and Medication Title/Position Signature (in ink or electronic)
+Name of Child/Student Date of Birth/ Today's Date/ Address of Child/Student Town Medication Name/Generic Name of Drug Controlled Drug?
+YES NO Condition for which drug is being administered: Specific Instructions for Medication Administration Dosage Method/Route Time of Administration If PRN, frequency Medication shall be administered: Start Da ate:/ End Date:/ Relevant Side Effects of Medication None Expected Explain any allergies, reaction to/negative interaction on with food or drugs Plan of Management for Side Effects Prescriber's Name/Title Phone Number () Prescriber's Address Town Prescriber's Signature Date/ School Nurse Signature (if applicable) exchange of information between the prescriber and this medication.
+I understand that I must supply the e administered by school, child care and youth camp personnel and I give permission for the the school nurse, child care nurse or camp nurse necessary to ensure the safe administration of school with no more than a three (3) month supply of medication (school only.) on with the exception of emergency medications to my child/student without adverse effects.
+(For Parent/Guardian Signature Relationship Date// Parent /Guardian's Address TownState Home Phone # () Work Ph none # () Cell Phone # () SELF ADMINISTRA ATION OF MEDICATION AUTHORIZATION/APPROVAL applicable) in accordance with board policy.
+In a so d by the prescriber and parent/guardian and must be approved by the school nurse (if chool, inhalers for asthma and cartridge injectors for medically-diagnosed allergies, the written authorization of an authorized prescriber and written authorization from a Prescriber's authorization for self-administration: Deport/Quardian authorization for a 15 administration · Parent/Guardian authorization for self-administration n: YES NO School nurse, if applicable, approval for self-admini stration: Signature Date Today's DatePrinted Name of Individ ual Receiving Written Authorization and Medication Title/Position Signature (in ink or electronic)